This post may contain affiliate links. If you purchase through these links I may receive a commission at no additional cost to you! Learn more.

 There are a few reasons why you would prune and propagate your String of Pearls.

-It could be because it’s growing so happily and trailing so long, that you have to control the length.
+It could be because it’s growing so much and trailing so long, that you have to control the length.

 Or is has become a little leggy.
 Maybe you want to share the love and give a cutting to a friend.